-CU Denver’s online Bachelor’s degree in Communication will allow you to deepen your understanding of the political, social, cultural, global, and historical aspects of communication.
+CU Denver’s online bachelor’s degree in communication will allow you to deepen your understanding of the political, social, cultural, global and historical aspects of communication.

-A BA in Communication will help you develop knowledge and skills that are required for many different fields including:
+A BA in Communication will help you develop knowledge and skills that are required for many different fields, including:

 Additionally, CU Denver’s online BA in Communication has a strong focus on experiential learning.
 We encourage you to take your learning outside of the classroom and into the community.
 Our students regularly work on different social justice issues and become strong leaders and advocates working towards social justice reform.
-So not only are you learning essential skills including writing, speaking, and critical thinking, you’re also given the opportunity to take your skills and knowledge into the real world and contribute to society in a positive and productive manner.
+So not only are you learning essential skills including writing, speaking, and critical thinking, you’re also given the opportunity to take your skills and knowledge into the real world and contribute to society in a positive, productive manner.

-contexts including public relations, advertising, politics, and public advocacy, among others.
+contexts including public relations, advertising, politics and public advocacy, among others.

-Communication is of the utmost importance in the healthcare field.
-This pathway helps students understand how health communications are cultivated, negotiated, and understood across a wide range of communication contexts.
+Communication is of the utmost importance in the health care field.
+This pathway helps students understand how health communications are cultivated, negotiated and understood across a wide range of communication contexts.
 This is a great pathway for students who are interested in a career in health and medicine.

-In addition to arranging coursework in pathways, we also offer two certificate programs at the BA level, both of which can be earned online as of Fall 2018.
-They are a certificate in Mediation and a certificate in Strategic Communication.
+In addition to arranging the communication major coursework in pathways, CU Denver offers a minor in communication and two certificate programs at the BA level, both of which can be earned online as of Fall 2018.
+If you're interested in specializing your degree further, you can choose to pair your major with a certificate in mediation or strategic communication.

 Unsure whether you’re interested in a fully online degree program?
 Maybe you’re more interested in just taking a couple classes here or there online.
 No problem!
-We’re happy to help you design a hybrid degree program that allows you to take some classes on campus and other’s online.
+We’re happy to help you design a hybrid degree program that allows you to take some classes on campus and others online.